 About Sharon Wright

-Problem: Sharon is solving initially the use of end-of-life equipment throughout the trust and ensuring we are giving the end-users the correct equipment they need to be able to fulfil their day-to-day jobs and collaborate effectively within their teams and across the trust and beyond.
+Problem: Sharon is focussing initially on the use of end-of-life equipment throughout the Trust, and ensuring we are giving the end-users the correct equipment they need to be able to fulfil their day-to-day jobs, and collaborate effectively within their teams and across the Trust and beyond.

-Solution: To achieve the problem Sharon has put in place different streams within the programme.
+Solution: To solve the problem Sharon has put in place different streams within the programme.

 - Replacement – which is the removal of all end-of-life devices and thin clients across the estate.